theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/snowflake.md

 #### Connection

+**Organization (preferred)**<br>
+Enter the name of your organization.
+Authentication via the account name in your organization is the preferred way of identifying youself against Snowflake, see [Snowflake Documentation: Account Name in Your Organization](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html#format-1-preferred-account-name-in-your-organization)

+**Region (legacy)**<br>
+Select the region of the Snowflake environment from the drop-down-menu.<br>
+In the example above, the region *AWS - EU (Frankfurt)* is selected.
+The selected region must match the information in the assigned account.

+{: .box-note}
+**Note:** Regions with the suffix *(legacy)* are deprecated.
+Select the *(legacy)* option if you connect to Snowflake using an old *Cloud Region ID*. <br>
+For more information on the current *Cloud Region IDs*, see [Snowflake Documentation: Supported Cloud Regions](https://docs.snowflake.com/en/user-guide/intro-regions.html).

 **Output Directory**<br>
 Enter an existing local directory in which the extracted data is written as a csv file.